Salvato History, Family Crest & Coats of Arms

 - Anna Salvato, aged 9, who settled in America from Palermo, in 1906

-- Antonino Salvato, aged 12, who emigrated to America from Sambuca, Sicily, in 1910
+- Antonino Salvato, aged 12, who immigrated to America from Sambuca, Sicily, in 1910

 - Agata Salvato, aged 15, who landed in America from S. Ninfa, Italy, in 1910

-- Angela Salvato, aged 12, who emigrated to the United States from Pignota, Italy, in 1912
+- Angela Salvato, aged 12, who immigrated to the United States from Pignota, Italy, in 1912

-- Annunziata Salvato, aged 10, who emigrated to the United States from Pastigliano, Italy, in 1912
+- Annunziata Salvato, aged 10, who immigrated to the United States from Pastigliano, Italy, in 1912

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)